jamescherti/lightvim/README.md

 18. **Smart Write Function**:
 - Defines a function (`smart_write`) to save files intelligently, ensuring proper handling of modified and non-modified files.

+19. **Better tabline**:
+- Enhance the visual clarity of the tabline by displaying solely the filename and removing unnecessary information.

 ## Author and license